 top of page

-The title, Strings of Fire, evokes a powerful interplay of themes—passion, resilience, transformation, and empowerment.
-The imagery of "fire" and "strings" symbolises interconnectedness and struggle, reflecting Sister Rosetta's indomitable spirit, who broke barriers and redefined music history.
-These universal themes, coupled with the sculpture's bold aesthetic, make it a compelling piece that resonates with contemporary global audiences.
+The title, Strings of Fire, evokes a dynamic interplay of themes — passion, resilience, transformation, and empowerment.
+The imagery of fire and strings reflects Sister Rosetta’s indomitable spirit, her fearless innovation, and her pivotal role in shaping modern music.
+These universal themes, combined with the sculpture’s bold aesthetic and focus on cultural storytelling, make it a meaningful statement piece for art collectors, music lovers, and cultural institutions committed to inclusive narratives.

 "All this new stuff they call rock ‘n’ roll, why, I’ve been playing that for years now."